Educator and award-winning nail technician, Katie Barnes, serves up tips on deciding on the appropriate thickness for nail enhancements…

 When the enhancements are too thick, not only does this cause more stress on the natural nail but it makes the enhancement more prone to service breakdown such as lifting.

 As a comfort blanket, many techs apply too much product across the whole surface of the enhancement and rely on filing to remove this.
-It is a waste of time and product to apply excess product only to remove straight away.
+It is a waste of time and product to apply excess product only to remove it straight away, any waste of time and products is also a waste of money.

 The one part on the whole enhancement that should be the highest is the apex.
 If this can’t be seen over the bulk of product on the rest of the nail or somewhere else is higher, then there is too much product on these areas.